Association for Slavic, East European, and Eurasian Studies: Background and formation

-Together, ASEER and JCSS coordinated the June 1, 1960, launch of a full-fledge national professional membership organization under the existing AAASS name.
+Together, ASEER and JCSS coordinated the June 1, 1960, launch of a full-fledged national professional membership organization under the existing AAASS name.
 This new AAASS combined the activities of both the JCSS's Russian Studies subcommittee and the ASEER.
 However, ASEER was soon enlarged, revised, and renamed to become AAASS' own quarterly peer-reviewed journal, Slavic Review.
 Professor Donald Treadgold of the University of Washington was the initial editor of this new official AAASS publication.
 AAASS had (and continues to have) an interdisciplinary scope, and was to be a means of promoting contact and communication and of encouraging a sense of identification and association among those concerned with Russian and East European Studies.
 Its main functions were to distribute an annual bibliography, to sponsor professional meetings and scholarly conferences, to provide a non-juried periodic newsletter (published to promote the flow of information among society members regarding the status of ongoing research and other matters of general academic interest), and to promote and sponsor other projects designed to help the field as a whole.

 Change of name

 In 2008, the Association's membership voted to change the name of the AAASS, effective in 2010, to the Association for Slavic, East European, and Eurasian Studies (ASEEES).
-This new name reflects the Association's widened scope to Eurasia/Central Asia.
+This new name reflects the Association's widened scope, rejecting the dominance of Russian and Slavic studies at a time when other former Slavic studies and Russian centers were renamed "Centers for Eurasian Studies".
 The change in name coincided with the move of the Association's headquarters from Harvard in Cambridge, Massachusetts, to the University of Pittsburgh in Pittsburgh, Pennsylvania.